AlishKanani/MFIT/README.md

 ### DSS Model
-If `--generate_DSS` is set to True, the code will generate the A and B matrices for the Discrete State Space (DSS) model, which can be used as following equation to predict the temperature of all the nodes:
+If `--generate_DSS` is set to True, the code will generate the A and B matrices for the Discrete State Space (DSS) model, which can be used as the following equation to predict the temperature of all the nodes:

 ```
 T(k+1) = A * T(k) + B * P(k)